 A space is formally a set of elements with a structure imposed by the relationships among the elements.
 A relation of distance gives rise to a metric space.
 For example, the distance between two RNA sequences is the number of positions in which they differ.
 For a metric space to be relevant, the distance must be defined in terms of naturally occurring (or technologically controllable) operations that interconvert elements.
 This is indeed the case with sequences, where the operations are mutations (or technologically targeted changes in the sequence).
 But what is a space of phenotypes, if phenotypes cannot be modified directly?
 Although any number of distance (or similarity) measures between phenotypes can be defined, a phenotype space so-constructed is of no help in understanding evolutionary histories, because it relates phenotypes in a manner that fails to take into account the indirection required to change them.
 Rather, what is needed is a criterion of accessibility of one phenotype from another by means of mutations in their underlying genetic representation.
 Such a notion of accessibility can then be used to define a concept of neighborhood that underlies the structure of phenotype space.
-Such a neighborhood does not rest on a notion distance (Fontana and Schuster, 1998b; Stadler, Stadler et al., 2001).
-This runs against common sense, which conceives "neighborhood" in terms of "small distance."
+Such a neighborhood does not rest on a notion distance (Fontana and Schuster, 1998b; Stadler et al., 2001).
+This runs against common sense, which conceives 'neighborhood' in terms of 'small distance'.
 I shall not pursue this here, but a branch of mathematics known as point set topology clarifies the sense in which neighborhood is more basic than distance (see any text book on topology).

 Recall that a neutral network is the set of all genotypes adopting a particular phenotype.
-In Figure 5B, I define a relation of accessibility between two shapes, Green and Red, in terms of the adjacency of their corresponding neutral networks in genotype space (Fontana and Schuster, 1998ab).
+In Figure 5.5B, I define a relation of accessibility between to (RNA) shapes, symbolized by 'star' and 'open circle', in terms of the adjacency of their corresponding neutral networks in genotype space (Fontana and Schuster, 1998a,b).
 The boundary of a neutral network consists of all sequences that are one mutation off the network.
-The intersection of the neutral network of Red with the boundary of the neutral network of Green, relative to the total boundary of Green's network, is a measure of the probability that one step off a random point on the neutral network of Green there is a sequence folding into Red.
-A rough schematic of such intersections is depicted in Figure 5B by thick double-colored lines that trace the apposition of the networks of the corresponding colors.
+The intersection of the neutral network of 'open circle' with the boundary of the neutral network of 'star', relative to the total boundary of 'star's' network, is a measure of the probability that one step off a random point on the 'star'- network there is a sequence folding into 'open circle'.
+A rough schematic of such intersections is depicted in Figure 5.5B by a dashed line that traces the apposition of the 'star'-network and the 'filled circle'-network.